Naval Aerospace and Operational Physiologist (NOBC 0849)

 Phase III Training: Flight School

 The third phase of instruction is a ten-week flight indoctrination syllabus with Training Wing FIVE at Naval Air Station Whiting Field, Milton, Florida.
 Training is conducted in the fixed-wing Beechcraft T-6 Texan II and the Bell Jet Ranger TH-57 helicopter.
 The mission of the Aerospace Medicine Specialist (AMS) Training Curriculum is to provide exposure to the various flight regimes and associated phenomenon of aeromedical concern.
 Each module of the instruction provides an introduction to the basic flight experiences encountered in daily training and fleet aircraft operations.
 Particular emphasis is placed on basic motor flight skills and familiarization with the physiological stressors associated with aviation specific evolutions.
-The primary goal of flight training is to expose the student Aerospace Physiologist to the hazards and stressors of flight from the perspective of the aircrewman.
-Each phase of the physiologists training satisfies a need for knowledge and experience which assures his or her credibility in the line aviation community.
-It provides the background necessary to provide essential aeromedical insight into aviation safety and to establish good rapport with squadron personnel, thereby, increasing the effectiveness of the Aerospace Physiologist in his or her assignment.
+The primary goal of flight training is to expose the student Naval Aerospace and Operational Physiologist to the hazards and stressors of flight from the perspective of the aircrewman.
+Each phase of the Naval Aerospace and Operational Physiologist training satisfies a need for knowledge and experience which assures his or her credibility in the line aviation community.
+It provides the background necessary to provide essential aeromedical insight into aviation safety and to establish good rapport with squadron personnel, thereby, increasing the effectiveness of the Naval Aerospace and Operational Physiologist in his or her assignment.

 Phase IV Training: Academics